EsraaKhedr-SwiftAct/sys-req-import/reqif_github_readme.md

 ### 3. create new github project, Make your project as a copy of this project [ProjectLink](https://github.com/users/EsraaKhedr-SwiftAct/projects/5) .

-### 4. Link the project to your github repo via **Project Settings → Default repository**.
+### 4. Link the project to your github repo:

+ In **Project Settings → Default repository**, add your repo.

 ### 5. Add Required GitHub Secrets to the Repo.
 Note: this can be done only by the owner of the repo.
 ## Steps:
-In **Repo Settings → Actions → Secrets and variables → New repository secret**, create the following secrets:
+In **RepoSettings → security tab →  secrets and variables → Actions → repository secrets → New repository secret**, create the following secrets:

 - `PAT_TOKEN`
   * Set it's value to your (Personal Access Token).